CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 We can use these nodenames when adding processes using `SSHManager`.

-!!! info "LUMI does not have SSH between compute nodes"
+!!! info "LUMI does not have SSH between compute nodes."
-    Currently, LUMI does not have SSH between compute notes, hence we cannot add processes to other nodes via SSHManager.
+    Currently, LUMI does not have SSH between compute notes.
+    Hence we cannot add processes to other nodes via SSHManager.

 ### MPI.jl